cjdelisle/cjdns/doc/Whitepaper.md

 * Self Interface: A special Interface in each switch, packets sent for this interface are intended for the node which this switch is a part of.
-Upon reaching the ultimate hop in it's path, a packet is sent through the Self Interface so it can be handled by the next layer in the node.
+Upon reaching the ultimate hop in its path, a packet is sent through the Self Interface so it can be handled by the next layer in the node.

 * Director: A binary codeword of arbitrary size which when received by the